HaithamMubarak/DevApps/arguments-pattern/README.md

 # Arguments Pattern
-Java api used to parse command line arguments
+Simple Java api used to parse command line arguments.
+You can easy define your parameters and get the values as string or boolean.

 # Arguments Defintions